 All that snowmelt has to go somewhere, which is why the waterfalls in Vermont are at their very best in March and April.
 Unlike many of the waterfalls in the rest of New England, most of the waterfalls in Vermont don’t require a lot of hiking on muddy spring trails, and some are even roadside attractions.

 Our favorite spring waterfalls in Vermont include Moss Glen Falls in Granville, Texas Falls in Ripton, and Bingham Falls in Stowe.
-We love Vermont waterfalls so much, that we covered nine of our favorites over at Back Road Ramblers.

 Get Out on the Water for Spring Paddling